Firestorm (TV series): Reboot

 In 2014 Gerry Anderson's company Anderson Entertainment announced that it was launching a crowdfunding campaign to produce a pilot episode for a new television series of Firestorm using practical film-making techniques including practical special effects and puppetry.
 This was a ground-up remake, using Anderson's original documents.
 Operation Firestorm is now the codename for the defeat of Black Orchid; Sam Scott, Nagisa Kisaragi, Drew McAllister and Laura Hope remain.
 Ocean Storm, Tornado and Combatcruiser also remain with the latter being renamed to "Blizzard".
 The miniature effects crew included Anderson veterans Steve Begg and Bill Pearson (who had more recently worked on recent Bond films Casino Royale) and Doctor Who's Mike Tucker, while puppets are to be made by the company Mackinnon and Saunders.

 On 18 February 2016, Jamie Anderson announced to Kickstarter backers that the pilot would soon begin shooting.
 Filming began on 29 February.
 It was released via YouTube on 27 October 2018.
-A full series is in pre-production.